 - a.
 This provision is subject to University rules, which may have changed since this rule was last adopted. - b.
 This provision is included here to advise students to seek assistance and clarification regarding whether they would be affected financially by taking too few or too many credits. - c.
 For tuition and financial aid purposes, a student who enrolls in ten to sixteen (10- 16 credits) pays full-time student tuition. - d.
-A student, who takes fewer than 10 credits, provided permission from the Associate Dean for Academic Affairs, pays on a per-credit basis. - e.
+A student, who takes fewer than 10 credits, provided permission from the Associate Dean for e.
 Students taking more than 16 credits must pay a per-credit charge for each additional credit, over sixteen.